 Harmonics: Larger cycles can be broken down into smaller, and equal, cycles.
 A 40-week cycle divides into two 20-week cycles.
 A 20-week cycle divides into two 10-week cycles.
 Sometimes a larger cycle can divide into three or more parts.
 The inverse is also true.
 Small cycles can multiply into larger cycles.
 A 10-week cycle can be part of a larger 20-week cycle and an even larger 40-week cycle.

 Nesting: A cycle low is reinforced when several cycles signal a trough at the same time.
-The 10-week, 20-week and 40-week cycles are nesting when they all trough at the same time.
+The 10-week, 20-week, and 40-week cycles are nesting when they all trough at the same time.

-Inversions: Sometimes a cycle high occurs when there should be a cycle low and visa versa.
+Inversions: Sometimes a cycle high occurs when there should be a cycle low and vice versa.
 This can happen when a cycle high or low is skipped or is minimal.
 A cycle low may be short or almost non-existent in a strong uptrend.
 Similarly, markets can fall fast and skip a cycle high during sharp declines.
 Inversions are more prominent with shorter cycles and less common with longer cycles.
 For instance, one could expect more inversions with a 10-week cycle than a 40-week cycle.

 The data points on a price chart can be split into three categories: trending, cyclical or random.
 Trending data points are part of a sustained directional move, usually up or down.
 Cyclical data points are recurring diversions from the mean.
 Diversions occur when prices move above or below the mean.
 Random data points are noise, usually caused by intraday or daily volatility.